easelinc/tourist/README.md

 ## Tip objects

-You wont be creating `Tip` objects yourself, the `Tour` object will handle that.
+You won't be creating `Tip` objects yourself, the `Tour` object will handle that.
 But you can choose which tip implementation to use and you can pass the tip options to use on creation.